jvansch1/ycharts-wiki/Developer-Setup-(Vagrant).md

 ## Windows Development (Only for emergencies)
 ```
-# ignore chmod differences, otherwise you will see a lot of modified files under PC when you shouldn't
+# ignore chmod differences, otherwise you will see a lot of modified files under PC when you shouldn't - do this
+# in the git repo!
 git config fileMode false
 git config --global fileMode false
 ```